 Cozia National Park offers some of the most incredible panoramas in the entire Carpathian chain.
 Lower in altitude than the nearbyFagaras Mountains, the area of this national park is, nonetheless, magnificent and can even prove to be an adventurous hike.
 Its dense beech forest, one of the most beautiful in Romania, the monasteries scattered on its slopes, and the breathtaking views make it one of the most impressive natural attractions in the country.

 One of the youngest national parks in Romania, Buila-Vanturarita is also the smallest one in the country.
 Extending across Capatanii Mountains, the maximum altitude of the park is 1,885 meters on Vanturarita Mare Peak.
 It’s a true labyrinth of limestone and karstic landscape, virgin forests, caves, gorges and cultural attractions if we count in the nearby monasteries and churches.

 Almost 2,000 caves of various sizes and origins have been discovered until now in Gorj County.
 One of them, Cioarei Cave, is the place of a major archaeological discovery as the oldest Paleolithic habitat in the country was found here, the cave being inhabited 50,000 years ago.
 While most caves are closed to the public, you can still visit the caves Polovragi and Muierilor.

 This protected area is the perfect escape from noisy Bucharest.
 Part of the Ramsar network of wetlands, Comana Nature Park is a small paradise for over 140 species of birds, 31 species of mammals, and over 1,200 species of plants.
 You can easily spend an entire day here, observing wards, kayaking, or simply relaxing.

-Don’t forget to visit Uncover Romania again as Part 3 of the 100 Places to See in Romania will be all about Transylvania.
+Don’t forget to visit Uncover Romania for Part 3 of the 100 Places to See in Romania.
 If you think we missed any great destinations, let us know in the comments section below.